ashton-krac/elyce/README.md

 # At the core of our vision is...

-Aa world where individuals and groups are empowered to make better decisions, confidently navigate complexity, and achieve meaningful outcomes.
+A world where individuals and groups are empowered to make better decisions, confidently navigate complexity, and achieve meaningful outcomes.

 We believe in fostering a mindset that embraces informed risk-taking, continuous learning, and growth.